Article I. Name and Purpose

-Membership in the Chapter is open to those who have interests or responsibilities in training, learning and development, talent development, performance improvement, and/or human resource development are interested in advancing the objectives of the Chapter and the Association; and subscribe to and are qualified under these bylaws.
-A Chapter member in good standing is one who meets the requirements for membership, and whose dues are paid for the membership year.
+Membership in the Chapter is open to those who have interests or responsibilities in training, learning and development, talent development, performance improvement, and/or human resource development; and who are interested in advancing the objectives of the Chapter and the Association; and subscribe to and are qualified under these bylaws.
+A Chapter member in good standing is one who meets the requirements for membership, and whose membership is in active, paid status.

 Section B. Dues